 Many employees may not be able to make it work (on time or at all) due to circumstances related to novel coronavirus COVID-19 – perhaps some of them may be under self-quarantine or simply unable to return to work due to quarantine measures imposed by local government authorities.
 If this is the case, employers are obliged to make reasonable arrangements to allow employees to work in a more flexible way.
 Here are two ways to do that:

 - Employers may make arrangements for the employees to work from home by means of telephone and the Internet, and so on.
-However, this “work from home” arrangement shall be deemed as the employees doing full-time work, with the employers continuing to comply with their obligations under the labour contract and paying them wages and other employment-related entitlements as if they were in regular attendance.
+However, this “work from home” arrangement shall be deemed as the employees doing full-time work, with the employers continuing to comply with their obligations under the labor contract and paying them wages and other employment-related entitlements as if they were in regular attendance.

 - If work from home is not on the cards, employers may seek to reach an agreement with the employee that they take a period of statutory annual leave or unpaid leave.